planetfederal/qgis-suite-plugin/doc/source/actions/geoserver.rst

    * - Action
      - Description
+   * - Refresh
+     - Updates the contents of the cached layer list.
    * - New GWC layer
      - Adds a new GeoWebCache layer from an existing layer in the GeoServer catalog.
 The properties of the cached layer are defined in a dialog like the one shown below.